-Our audit was conducted for the purpose of forming opinions on the financial statements as a whole.
-The Introductory Section on pages 1-18; Other Supplementary Information - Changes in Fiduciary Net Position by Fund and Interfund Transfers, Changes in Endowment Fund, Changes in Income Fund, Administrative Revenues and Expenses, Investment Expenses, and Professional and Consulting Services on pages 46-52; the Investment Section on pages 53-62; the Actuarial Section on pages 63-78; and the Statistical Section on pages 79-90 are presented for purposes of additional analysis and are not a required part of the basic financial statements.
+Our audits were conducted for the purpose of forming an opinion on the financial statements that collectively compromise the TCDRS basic financial statements.
+The Introductory Section on pages 1-18; Other Supplementary Information - Changes in Fiduciary Net Position by Fund and Interfund Transfers, Changes in Endowment Fund, Changes in Income Fund, Administrative Revenues and Expenses, Investment Expenses, and Professional and Consulting Services on pages 46-52; the Investment Section on pages 53-62; the Actuarial Section on pages 63-80; and the Statistical Section on pages 81-92 are presented for purposes of additional analysis and are not a required part of the basic financial statements.

-The Other Supplementary Information - Changes in Fiduciary Net Position by Fund and Interfund Transfers, Changes in Endowment Fund, Changes in Income Fund, Administrative Revenues and Expenses, Investment Expenses, and Professional and Consulting Services is the responsibility of management and were derived from and relate directly to the underlying accounting and other records used to prepare the basic financial statements.
+The Other Supplementary Information - Changes in Fiduciary Net Position by Fund and Interfund Transfers, Changes in Endowment Fund, Changes in Income Fund, Administrative Revenues and Expenses, Investment Expenses, and Professional and Consulting Services is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
 Such information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
 In our opinion, the Other Supplementary Information - Changes in Fiduciary Net Position by Fund and Interfund Transfers, Changes in Endowment Fund, Changes in Income Fund, Administrative Revenues and Expenses, Investment Expenses, and Professional and Consulting Services is fairly stated, in all material respects, in relation to the basic financial statements as a whole.

-The Introductory, Investment, Actuarial, and Statistical Sections have not been subjected to the auditing procedures applied in the audit of the basic financial statements, and accordingly, we do not express an opinion or provide any assurance on it.
+The Introductory Section, the Investment Section, the Actuarial Section, and the Statistical Section have not been subjected to the auditing procedures applied in the audit of the basic financial statements, and accordingly, we do not express an opinion or provide any assurance on it.